dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/index.md

 uid: web-forms/overview/ajax-control-toolkit/index
 title: "Older Versions - Ajax Control Toolkit | Microsoft Docs"
 author: rick-anderson
-description: "How to get started with the Ajax Control Toolkit, and how to use some of the most popular controls.
-DevExpress maintains the free and open sourced Ajax Contr..." ms.author: riande ms.date: 10/05/2011 ms.assetid: 76242ce9-e611-41d2-95e8-dc5f406d4bfc
+description: "How to get started with the Ajax Control Toolkit, and how to use some of the most popular controls." ms.author: riande ms.date: 10/05/2011 ms.assetid: 76242ce9-e611-41d2-95e8-dc5f406d4bfc